The Time Investment for Spring Deck Maintenance

 - Clean leaves and debris from gutters and downspouts to avoid drainage problems.

 - Clean with a cleaning agent made specifically for the type of surface.
+For Duradek, we have Duradek Vinyl Deck Cleaner.
+Any other cleaning agent for tough stains is used at your own risk.
 Most manufacturers will offer a cleaner specific to their product that will leave less harmful residue than typical household cleaners.
 If that is not available to you, choose a mild, eco-friendly cleaning agent.
-Use a stiff bristled brush, scrubbing in circular motions.
+Use a stiff-bristled brush, scrubbing in circular motions.
 It is very important to always flush thoroughly with clean water.
 Any remaining residue can damage your deck’s appearance when sun exposure will ‘bake’ the chemicals into the surface.

 - Certain household and industrial cleaners can cause damage and discoloration and are not recommended.
 Avoid the use of: